animeshjajoo/csf301/README.md

 Incorporating Exogenous Variables:
 Enhancing ARIMA models in Haskell to incorporate external factors such as economic indicators, weather patterns, or social trends as exogenous variables (ARIMAX models).
 This advancement could find applications in:

-Finance: Improved stock market prediction by considering economic indicators, news sentiment analysis, or geopolitical events alongside historical stock data.
+- Finance: Improved stock market prediction by considering economic indicators, news sentiment analysis, or geopolitical events alongside historical stock data.
-Epidemiology: Better forecasting of disease outbreaks by integrating health-related data like vaccination rates, climate conditions, or population movements into the model.
+- Epidemiology: Better forecasting of disease outbreaks by integrating health-related data like vaccination rates, climate conditions, or population movements into the model.
-Enhanced Seasonal Modeling:
-Advancing ARIMA models in Haskell to better capture and forecast seasonal variations in time series data.
+- Enhanced Seasonal Modeling: Advancing ARIMA models in Haskell to better capture and forecast seasonal variations in time series data.
+This improvement could benefit industries such as:

 ## Real World Applications

-Haskell's adeptness in mathematical computations and its capacity to handle quantitative algorithms suggest that financial institutions like Jane Street or Goldman Sachs have in-house tools developed in Haskell for time series analysis, encompassing models like ARIMA.
+- Haskell's adeptness in mathematical computations and its capacity to handle quantitative algorithms suggest that financial institutions like Jane Street or Goldman Sachs have in-house tools developed in Haskell for time series analysis, encompassing models like ARIMA.
 Haskell's functional design and strong mathematical underpinnings are well-aligned with the demands of quantitative finance, positioning it as a viable choice for implementing sophisticated forecasting models such as ARIMA within these organizations.
 Nevertheless, detailed insights into their internal methodologies and tools remain closely guarded proprietary information.

-Haskell's adoption in blockchain technology, notably seen in projects like Cardano, showcases its prowess in building robust, secure, and mathematically precise blockchain solutions.
+- Haskell's adoption in blockchain technology, notably seen in projects like Cardano, showcases its prowess in building robust, secure, and mathematically precise blockchain solutions.
 Its strong type system and reliability make it apt for smart contract development, formal verification, and research within the blockchain sphere.
 Haskell's role in enhancing security, reducing vulnerabilities, and fostering innovation underscores its significance in shaping the future of blockchain technology.

 ## Acknowledgments